 Tramadol can increase serotonin levels within the body.
-This chemical is used by the body to regulate heartbeat, muscle control, and body temperature.
+Serotonin is also a neurotransmitter, which influences psychological functions pertaining to mood, appetite, sleep, memory, and learning.
+Serotonin can also affect body functions such as the cardiovascular system, muscle, and body temperature.
 When serotonin levels rise too high, a variety of very serious health problems can take hold.
 Combining tramadol with medications that also increase serotonin can raise the risk of serious health issues.

 In the journal Emergency Medicine News, researchers highlight the case of a woman taking tramadol, an antidepressant, and a muscle relaxant.
 The three medications, when combined, raised the patient’s serotonin to dangerous levels.
 She began to develop muscle spasms, first in her hand and then moving throughout her body.

 This case study is interesting, in that the woman was prescribed all of these medications by doctors.
 She did not experiment with these medications on her own, and she didn’t shop from doctor to doctor to get them.
 They were prescribed as a group by doctors who just didn’t realize how dangerous tramadol can be.

 This highlights how recently we’ve discovered the dangers of tramadol.
 Even doctors aren’t aware of the risks that come with mixing this medication with other drugs.
 If doctors don’t know about the risks, it’s impossible for average people to know about all the risks.

 We do know, however, that tramadol can have an impact on breathing rates.
 The U.S. National Library of Medicine points out that tramadol can increase the space between breaths.
 People on this medication may breathe much slower than they would normally.
 When people add this drug to another that slows down breathing, people can breathe so slowly that they don’t provide their brain cells with enough oxygen.
 That can result in death.